I Cried When I Was Denied…

-The morning coffee buzz from being drunk on too much caffeine, along with the speed from the busy waitresses rushing to cater to every need clanging plates, drowned out the sobering convulsions conveyed from the beaten and burned beloved.
+The morning coffee buzz from being drunk on too much caffeine, along with the clanging plates from the waitresses rushing to cater to every need, drowned out the sobering convulsions conveyed from the beaten and burned beloved.

 From rejected to accepted!

 Cigarette burns and bruises to any part of your body is considered torture and abusive!

 If truth be told, I prefer my morning brew in the comforts of my own home, preferably in bed, along with my morning devotional time spent at my Lord’s feet opening up my Bible.
 The sounds from Mr. Owl chiming in with his whoot-whoots as the orchestra of frogs rib-bit out a beat or two in sync with the birds’ melody who excitedly embrace their new day is more than a welcomed sound.